Hearing panel pools

 Gavin Hume, QC, Vancouver.
 Gavin Hume practises with Harris & Company, with a focus on labour and employment law.
 He was elected a Law Society Bencher in 2004, served as president in 2011, and became a Life Bencher in 2012.

-David Layton, Vancouver.
+David Layton, QC, Vancouver.
 David Layton is a criminal appeals prosecutor with the BC Ministry of Justice.
 He has a particular interest in legal professional responsibility, and has written extensively on the topic and frequently appears as a lecturer and conference participant.

 Bruce LeRose, QC, Trail.
 Bruce LeRose practises with Thompson, LeRose and Brown, a full-service general practice law firm with offices in Trail and Castlegar.
 He served as a Law Society Bencher from 2004 to 2012, was President in 2012, and became a Life Bencher in 2013.